 The buscadero or "drop loop" belt is what many people believe is the true gunbelt of the west.
 It is not.
 According to legend, it was developed by Sam Myress of SD Myres Saddlery fame and Texas Ranger, John Hughes in the 1920's -- long past the classic era of the trail herd and cowboy.
-Hollywood very rapidly adopted the buscadero rig for its burgeoning B-western movie industry and the rest is history.
+Hollywood very rapidly adopted the buscadero rig for its burgeoning B-western movie industry and the rest is history -- or maybe not!.
 Buscadero, incidentally stems from the Spanish word for "searcher" and, in the southwest means a tough gun-toting lawman or gunfighter.

 What makes the buscadero belt different from a standard gunfighter style belt is the swell and slot that support the holster.
 This "drop" allows the holster to be positioned lower on the belt to fascilitate a faster draw.
 The belt also offers a much larger palette for decoration.

 The variations on the theme of the buscadero belt are endless.
 The belt itself can be cut straight with drops or on a curve with drops.
 The belt can be a continuous width or can be contoured along its width with dips and curves or an expanded center portion for additional decoration or enhanced stylishness.
 The billets can be had in straight styles with rounded, squared or arched ends, or can be fancied up with ends in bulb and arrow shapes.It can be had with as many cartridge loops as desired and any combination that is useful or pleasing.
 There are also endless options for decorations with combinations of stamping, carving, spots, conchos and plain or fancy buckles giving each belt a distinctive appearance.